Short Bio

 Ioannis Dasoulas

 Pattern recognition projects using Matlab language.
-Projects include pattern sorting using distance functions,
+Projects include pattern sorting

-K-Means algorithm implementation, Perceptron algorithm implementation and data classification.
+K-Means algorithm implementation, Perceptron algorithm implementation and data

 Data Mining project